sk8higher/Python-Weather-1.0/README.md

 `cd /.../pywapi/`
 `$ python3 setup.py build`
 `$ python setup.py install`
 After installation, run code.py in terminal.
+(Don't forget to `cd` in folder, where file is located.)
 `python3 code.py`
 # Cities
 My project have a small number of cities.
 Contact me, I'll add your city in the list!